 #18 Updated by u over 2 years ago

 Ok, I understand better now.

 So I am closing #7440 and #7438 and #7347: Design & implement a progress indicator between clock synchronization and Tor being ready.
 The main information is on #7437: this was the outcome of our first user testing session.
 This should be reviewed with the outcome of #11245 and implemented in the new design.

-#20 Updated by iry almost 2 years ago
+#20 Updated by iry about 2 years ago

 - We will still keep the Tails greeter but move the network connection and MAC spoof part into "network connection wizard".